sepenet/cost-management-billing/cost-management-billing/reservations/cost-optimisation-checklist.md

 - How to declare it,

     - The enterprise administrator of the EA Enrollment enable the Dev Test offer in the EA portal
     - Account Owner only see the EA Dev/Test offer option in the subcriptions lists
     ![](media/cost-optimisation-checklist/addSubscription.png)

 - How to follow it,
     - You can retrieve the offer ID through Azure portal [here](https://azure.microsoft.com/en-us/support/legal/offer-details/)
 	- It's not possible to get a subscriptions offer ID through API today [here](https://feedback.azure.com/forums/170030-signup-and-billing/suggestions/36518317-get-offer-id-programmatically-through-powershell)

-#### SQL developer and Express License

-IN PROGRESS

 ### 2.3 Pitfalls

 The Azure Hybrid Benefit can be widely used by our customers as long as the considerations are respected.
 We advice you to "double-check" with the PSS and Licensing Team if the licensing term of the customer is eligible for Hybrid Use.

 The Enterprise Dev/Test can be use in moderation or full knowledge because of certain limitations of usages (only for Visual Studio subscribers) and quotas (more lower than EA offer).

-The SQL Developer and Express licence --> Voir avec Sébastien

 ### 2.4 Measure the impact